High Court ruling on EU Settlement Scheme - Home Office "wrong in law"

 Vincenzo Senatore is a partner based alternately in both the Vincenzo Senatore, Senior Partner at Giambrone & PartnersLondon and Naples offices.
 He is dually qualified Italian Avvocato (with Higher Rights of Audience) and English Solicitor and also qualified to plead before the International Criminal Court in The Hague.

 Vincenzo has several years of post-qualification experience in Civil and Common law.
 Vincenzo has broad experience of UK and international cross-border transactions across a variety of industry sectors as well as international corporate and criminal law.
-Vincenzo is a formidable litigator with a demonstrable history of bringing successful transactions to successful conclusions, providing legal support to partners and delivering strategic advice to diverse clientele.
+Vincenzo is a formidable litigator with a demonstrable history of bringing successful transactions to successful conclusions, providing legal support to partners and delivering strategic advice to a diverse clientele.

 Vincenzo has worked in the USA where, during his fellowship at the prestigious Stanford Center for Biomedical and Ethics (Stanford University), specialised in intellectual property related to human embryonic stem cells.
 His research was published in the prestigious peer-reviewed scientific journal Nature Biotech